Generate performance metrics across probability thresholds

 .

-The currently calculated metrics are:
+The default calculated metrics are:

 distance = (1 - sens) ^ 2 + (1 - spec) ^ 2